-How can someone tell if they have a common cold, or a more serious virus like flu, COVID-19 or RSV?
+How can someone tell if they have a common cold, or a more serious virus like RSV, flu or COVID-19?
 According to respiratory and population health experts, the answers lie in the sometimes subtle but unique symptoms each infection causes – and being able to tell the difference could be lifesaving.

 The ‘common cold’ is the most frequently caught infection worldwide.
 According to the American Lung Association, most adults can expect to get between two and four colds every year.

 There are more than 200 different viruses that can cause colds.
-However, they rarely have serious consequences and people tend to get better on their own – usually between a week to 10 days – and only require supportive, over-the-counter medications to alleviate symptoms when necessary.
+However, they rarely have serious consequences and people tend to get better on their own.

 The trouble is the symptoms of the common cold can be similar to other, potentially more serious respiratory infections that may require hospital treatment.
-This category of infections includes influenza, or flu, COVID-19 and respiratory syncytial virus, or RSV.
+This category of infections includes influenza, or flu, respiratory syncytial virus, or RSV and COVID-19.

 Flu is estimated to affect up to one in five of the population each year, leading to between 100,000 and 710,000 hospitalisations in the US annually.

-And although case numbers for COVID-19 globally has dropped since the height of the recent pandemic, it is still causing several thousand deaths every day during seasonal peaks.
+And although case numbers for COVID-19 globally have dropped since the height of the pandemic, it is still causing thousands of hospitalisations.

 Timing and severity